marcjulianschwarz/obsidian-vault-blog/Posts/simpleperceptron.md

 		self.init_weights() # TODO
 ```

-Here, we already set default values for hyperparameters like the learning rate (lr) and the number of epochs that the model should be trained for.
-Additionally, we already initialize the weight and bias values with the `init_weights` method.
+Here, we already set default values for hyperparameters like the learning rate (lr) and the number of epochs that the model should train for.
+We already initialize the weight and bias values with the `init_weights` method.

 ## Weight & Bias Initialization